The Importance of Fish in our Diet.

 Ammonia is used to slow down the melting of ice used to preserve the fish; it can cause mouth and stomach ulcers.

 The application of antibiotics in fish often can build resistance to antibiotic drugs in humans, which causes antibiotics to become less effective and affects the whole body’s immune system.
 Contaminants such as pesticides, mercury, and PCBs build up in the body over time (bioaccumulation and biomagnification) by regular consumption of large quantities of fish and shellfish that are heavily contaminated with these toxic chemicals released into the sea from industrial waste.
 This causes a myriad of health problems, ranging from small, hard-to-detect changes to birth defects, cancer, and other neurological symptoms.
-An infamous example of this is the Minamata disease discovered in Japan in 1956 which was caused by the consumption of mercury-contaminated fish which led to the death of thousands of humans and animals and caused birth defects in the next generation.
-The emergence of bacterial pathogens occurs because fish and fish products often miss the heat treatment procedure before consumption, which has dramatic effects on human health.

-PRESERVATIVES ADDED IN FISH
+PRESERVATIVES ADDED TO FISH

 Fish is a highly perishable commodity.
 If it isn’t maintained at the proper temperature of 5 degrees Celsius, it gets spoilt.
 To avoid this and increase its shelf life, many sellers use chemicals such as formalin, sodium benzoate, and ammonia.
 If the point of sale is far from the place of catch, formalin is used as a preservative.
 Meanwhile, ammonia is mixed with the water that is frozen and used as ice to keep fish fresh.